tylerpierce683/cs408-letter-format/README.md

 ## Overview

 In this lesson we are going to review the project layout that we will be using for the first half of the semester.
-This project is all setup to make it easy to write and debug HTML, CSS, and Javascript.
-In this lab your only objective is to go through each task and make sure your system is all setup to start doing web development!
+This project is all set up to make it easy to write and debug HTML, CSS, and Javascript.
+In this lab your only objective is to go through each task and make sure your system is all set up to start doing web development!

 ## Videos